401(k) For Small Business in Columbia, IL

 Heading into retirement?
 Looking for investment guidance?
 Transition into your golden years the smart way with help from the CERTIFIED FINANCIAL PLANNER™ professionals of Correct Capital.
 Get started with a free, personalized financial assessment.

-Types of 401(k) Plans That Can Help Your Small Business in Columbia, IL
+Types of 401(k) Plans For Your Small Business in Columbia, IL

 401(k) Plans

-In any 401(k) plan, employees can put funds into the account through money taken out of their paychecks.
-Most 401(k)s have many different investment opportunities.
-Employers can make matching contributions as an additional perk to employees.
-Most 401(k) plans must follow rigid nondiscrimination requirements, and perform yearly tests to ensure the plan doesn't favor highly compensated employees.
-The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case the limit is $30,000.
+In any 401(k) plan, employees can contribute through money taken out of their paychecks.
+Most 401(k)s have a wide range of investments that may include mutual funds, index funds, bonds, and company stock.
+Employers can make matching contributions as an additional benefit to employees.
+Most 401(k) plans must adhere to strict nondiscrimination requirements, and perform yearly tests to ensure the plan doesn't favor highly compensated employees.
+The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case you can deposit an additional $7,500 as a catch-up contribution.

 Columbia, IL employers with multiple employees have a few different considerations to make when setting up their 401(k) plan:

 • Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed differently than with a Roth deferral.
-With a traditional deferral, contributions are tax-deferred, meaning it is pre-tax money, lowering an employee's taxable income.
+With a traditional deferral, contributions are tax-deferred, meaning the contributions are made before taxes are taken out, and the employee can then deduct the amount contributed from their taxable income.
 Taxes are paid when the money is withdrawn.

-With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and there are no taxes when the money's withdrawn, as long as the plan participant has had the account for five years and is 59-½ years old when the money is taken out.
-Roth 401(k)s are becoming increasingly popular as they allow plan participants to diversify their tax exposure in retirement.
+With Roth deferrals, contributions are made with after-tax dollars, meaning the money grows tax-free and there are no taxes when the money's withdrawn, as long as the plan participant has been contributing for at least five years and is 59-½ years old when the money is taken out.
+Roth 401(k)s are becoming more popular as they allow employees to diversify their tax exposure in retirement.

-• Safe Harbor Provision — If you opt for this provision, as a business owner you would be required to make fully vested contributions to your employees' plans.
-To meet Safe Harbor requirements, you have four possible ways to contribute:
+• Safe Harbor Provision — If you opt for this provision, as an employer you would be obligated to make contributions that are fully vested when made.
+To meet Safe Harbor requirements, you have four options:

 1. In a non-elective contribution, an employer must contribute 3% of each eligible employee's compensation to the plan, regardless of whether the employee chooses to themselves.